andrewretherford/tic-tac-toe/README.md

 ## Requirements

 Your goal is to build a working version of Tic-Tac-Toe.
-This is to get you ready to build out a more complex game for your project so in addition to practicing the technical skills you've learned in class, you'll practice scoping out a large project, breaking it into smaller pieces, and working towards those goals in sequence.
+This is to get you ready to build out your project 1 so in addition to practicing the technical skills you've learned in class, you'll practice scoping out a large project, breaking it into smaller pieces, and working towards those goals in sequence.